ctrlaltdeleon/infinitygauntlet/mind/how-to/how-to-card-collect.md

 1. Introduction
 2. Sleeving
    1. Magic the Gathering (MTG)/Pokemon
-   2. Yu-gi-oh
+   2. Yu-Gi-Oh
 3. Conclusion
    1. My Take

 ## 1: Introduction

-- This is a simple guide of how to card collect.
+- A guide of how to card collect.

 ## 2: Sleeving